culvertsoft/mgen/README.md

  - We've not yet started on configuring test boxes for multiple dev platforms
  - Our build scripts for C++ tests currently do not build with Visual Studio.
  - Documentation is somewhat lacking.
- - We're hoping to add parsers for xml schema, json schema and protocol buffers IDLs, but those are currently on the "nice-t-have-list"
+ - We're hoping to add parsers for xml schema, json schema and protocol buffers IDLs, but those are currently on the "nice-to-have-list"

 ## License